South Carolina Divorce Lawyers

 • Can be terminated on death of either spouse or continued cohabitation of the supported spouse or remarriage

-• Can be terminated or modified on the basis of altered circumstances
+• Can be ended or modified on the basis of altered circumstances

 Grounds of divorce handled by South Carolina divorce lawyer